rafaelmontas/rafaelmontas.github.io/_drafts/rails-docker-swarm-hetzner.md

 ![Rails welcome page](/assets/images/docker-swarm-hetzner/rails-welcome.png)

-Just so we can test our database connection and data persistency in the swarm, let's scaffold a simple Post resource and set the index action as the root route. :
+Just so we can test our database connection and data persistency in the swarm, let's scaffold a simple Post resource and set the index action as the root route:

 ```bash
 $ rails g scaffold Post title:string